Best Natural Treatments For Cradle Cap

 Cradle cap causes greasy, yellowish scales and flaky skin on your baby’s scalp.
 It may also affect the face or body.
 The overproduction of skin oils and the presence of yeast is thought to be responsible for this common condition among babies.
 Cradle cap generally resolves on its own.
 To help this along, try loosening crusty skin with a soft brush and using a mild shampoo.
 You could also first massage in mineral oil for crusts that are difficult to loosen.

-Do note: Cradle cap doesn’t generally cause discomfort or itching, so if you notice swelling or if your baby’s scratching her head, it could point to others conditions like atopic eczema, which is also common in babies.
-This can be painful and cause blisters and severe itching.
+Cradle cap doesn’t generally cause discomfort or itching.
+So, if you notice swelling or if your baby’s scratching their head, it could point to others conditions like atopic eczema, which is also common in babies.
 Atopic eczema, unlike cradle cap, is often associated with food allergies and can even be painful.4 5

 Cradle cap generally clears up on its own in a few months.
 However, here’s what you can do to help it along.

 Use a soft toothbrush, a soft hair brush, or just your fingers to gently massage and loosen crusty skin.

 2. Try Mineral Oil

 If the crusts do not come off easily, you can loosen them by massaging your baby’s scalp with mineral oil.
 Leave it in for about an hour before shampooing.

 3. Rinse With A Mild Shampoo Or Ayurvedic Hair Cleanser

 Wash daily with a mild shampoo as long as your baby has scales, making sure all the shampoo is rinsed off.
 Once the scales go away, shampooing a couple of times a week should suffice.

 Do keep in mind that cradle cap can come back even after it disappears as your baby’s oil glands may continue to produce excess oil.